arstgit/librdp/README.md

           }

           if (readCount == 0) {
-            // Got an EOF from the other end. printf("EOF");
+            // Received an EOF from the other end. printf("EOF");

             rdpConnClose(newConn);